vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 Part of the reason students have a rigid relationship with numbers is because homework and test problems tend to come pre-loaded with numbers assumed to be exactly known.
 But the real world is seldom so generous, leaving us to forage for approximate numbers and estima- tions.
 By being approximate in our use of numbers, we are liberated to do math in our heads more readily.
 Practice can make this into a life-long skill that becomes second nature.
 It is helpful to know some shortcuts.
-Example A.1.1 To explore the flavor of approximate math, let's con- sider the statement: π ~ √10
+Example A.1.1 To explore the flavor of approximate math, let's consider the statement: π ~ √10
 ~
 10